ukhsa-collaboration/pygom/docs/md/intro.md

 ## Using this documentation
 This documentation is built using [JupyterBook](https://jupyterbook.org/en/stable/intro.html).
+Instructions on how to build the documentation locally and where to find it can be found {doc}`here <building_doc>`.
-To use the contents of a notebook as a starting point for trialing or developing your own models and analyses, you can download any of the examples within this documentation by using the download icon on the desired page (located at the top right).
+To use the contents of a notebook as a starting point for trialling or developing your own models and analyses, you can download any of the examples within this documentation by using the download icon on the desired page (located at the top right).

 ![download file](../images/download.png)